sncf-connect-tech/hesperides-gui/HACKTOBERFEST.md

     npm install
     npm start

-You should now be able to visit <http://localhost/#/properties/TEST_APP?platform=TEST_PTF> and start hacking the JS / HTML code !
+You should now be able to visit <http://localhost/#/properties/TEST_APP?platform=TEST_PTF> and start hacking the JS / HTML code!

-If you want to get a little bit familiar with Hesperides frontend, try the following :
+If you want to get a little bit familiar with Hesperides frontend, try the following:
 1. change the value of the property `foo` on the platform `TEST_PTF` of application `TEST_APP`
 2. navigate to the module page of `test-module#1.0#WORKINGCOPY` and some text of your choice to the template
 3. preview the final value of the `app.conf` file by finding the "eye" icon and clicking on it